skeuchel/haskell-lmdb/README.md

 * The database only ever grows.
 No direct support for compacting.
 * Set a maximum database size (weakness or strength?) when opening.

-Many of these weaknesses could be mitigated through a high-level binding.
+Many of these weaknesses could be mitigated through a high-level binding, e.g. leveraging STM-like abstractions.
+But this package aims to present LMDB as it exists, with only a thin layer for extra safety.

 # Haskell Bindings